tossnet/Blazor-OS/README.md

 # Blazor-OS

+Small test of components created with BuilderRendreTree for fun 😜

 Source code of the talk presented on September 23, 2020 for the MS DEV group of Montreal

 https://www.peug.net/meetup_msdevmtl-2020/